convince-project/refine-plan/docs/source/tutorials.rst

 In this tutorial, we show how to efficiently collect data to support Bayesian network learning.
 For this, we implement the active exploration approach `MAX <https://arxiv.org/abs/1810.12162>`__.
-It is recommended that the above tutorials are followed prior to running through this one.
+The above tutorials should be followed prior to this one.

-The source code for this tutorial can be found within the following `script <https://github.com/convince-project/refine-plan/blob/main/bin/bookstore_exploration_test.py>`__.
+The source code for this tutorial can be found in the following `script <https://github.com/convince-project/refine-plan/blob/main/bin/bookstore_exploration_test.py>`__.

 Consider the robot in the bookstore below: